Frequently Asked Questions

 Q: I’d like to find out more about GandSnut.
 Why don’t I find any of that on this website?

-A: Sadly, I believe there are “bad people” and “entities with questionable intent” who harvest personal information seen on the Internet from you and I. Thus, I don’t have a Facebook page, and my LinkedIn profile is completely made-up nonsense.
-I respect that other people may be OK with sharing their personal info.
+A: Quite some years ago I decided NOT to make my personal world an open book.
+I don’t have a Facebook page, and my LinkedIn profile is completely made-up nonsense.
+I respect that other people may be OK sharing their personal info.
 Not for me.
-I will share that I’m not a young person.
-From a very young age, music has figured prominently in my life in myriad ways.
-I have many interests, hobbies.
 You’ve probably noticed I like ferrets.
 I enjoy humans who use their brains.
 I greatly value common sense, fact, truth, and fairness.
 That’s enough for here.

 Q: How do I use this website?